Call us

 The specific procedures covered and the limits on these benefits can vary depending on your chosen health plan.

-The premiums paid for a health insurance policy in any mode other than cash will qualify for a tax deduction benefit under Section 80D of the Income Tax Act under old tax regime.
+The premiums paid for a health insurance policy in any mode other than cash will qualify for a tax3 deduction benefit under Section 80D of the Income Tax Act under the old tax regime.
 The deduction applies to a health insurance plan purchased by an Individual or Hindu Undivided Family (HUF) for self, spouse, and dependent children.
-Furthermore, if you have purchased a health insurance policy for your dependent parents.
-You can claim a tax deduction in addition to the tax deduction benefit applicable to yourself and your family.
+Furthermore, if you purchase a health insurance policy for your dependent parents you can claim a tax deduction in addition to the tax deduction benefit applicable to yourself and your family.
 Also, you can avail a tax deduction of up to ₹5,000 for payments made for a preventive health check-up for yourself, your family, and your dependent parents within the prescribed limits.
 The deduction is applicable to any mode of payment, including cash.

-Here is a table detailing applicable annual tax deductions under old tax regime on
+Here is a table detailing applicable annual tax deductions under the old tax regime on

 Health Insurance Policy Purchased for |